foundling/task/README.md

   - mt

 + improve config to allow at least the following:
+  - an optional history on two levels:
-  - precede a completed task with an 'x' instead of deleting it, aka an optional history
+    + one: precede a completed task with an 'x' instead of deleting it, so you can see what you completed
+    + two: offer some stats on when the tasks were completed use a decorator to write dates/times somewhere upon each write (maybe use a decorator)